On the degeneration of Kovalevskaya exponents of Laurent series solutions of quasi-homogeneous vector fields: Introduction

 From Laurent series solutions, we define the Kovalevskaya exponents as follows: As an example, we consider the first Painlev\'{e} equation (\ref{1-1}).
 Written in the second order equation, it is expressed as $q'' = 6q^2 + z$.
 Its Laurent series solution is given by

 where $\alpha _1$ is an arbitrary parameter called a free parameter.
-Counting from the lowest order $-2$, $\alpha _1$ is included in the $6$th place and this $6$ is called the Kovalevskaya exponent.
-In general, for a Laurent series solution $x_i(z)$ of a quasi-homogeneous system, if an arbitrary parameter is included in the coefficient of $(z-\alpha _0)^{-a_i+j}$, $j$ is called the Kovalevskaya exponent.
+Counting from the lowest order $-2$, $\alpha _1$ is contained at order $6$ and this $6$ is called the Kovalevskaya exponent.
+In general, for a Laurent series solution $x_i(z)$ of a quasi-homogeneous system, if an arbitrary parameter is contained in the coefficient of $(z-\alpha _0)^{-a_i+j}$, $j$ is called the Kovalevskaya exponent.

 As an another example, let us consider the autonomous limit of the fourth order first Painlev\'{e} equation.
 It is a four dimensional system defined by the following Hamiltonian